Link-AM/omv-x735-fan/README.md

 # omv-x735-fan
-control the x735 board PWM fan on a raspberry pi with OpenMediaVault installed
+Control the x735 board PWM fan on a raspberry pi with OpenMediaVault installed